 "If we go into nations that never had a literature, this eternal truth is walking there in all its strength.
-The American Indians-North and South-had it ages before the white man arrived.
+The American Indians-North and South-had it ages before the white nan arrived.
 The Red Men felt the inspirations of the Great Spirit in their forests, and spoke as inspired by it at their councils.
-They declared that the angels of the Great Spirit walked as friends among their ancestors.
-The Mexicans prophesied of a people coming in a ship from the East to take from them their long-possessed sovereignty.
-The Australian natives refuse to go out at night because then, they think, the powers of darkness are in the ascendant.
-The Obi of the Africans speaks the same language.
-The conviction of the permanent continuity of the spiritual presses on the earth-walls of humanity wherever spirit lives.
+They declared that the groaning and travail of creation ceased.
+Death lay prostrate at the feet of Life, and the world behind the veil became as tangibly and visibly real as the world of our daily tasks, a world in which the corruptible had put on incorruption, and the mortal immortality.